The Critical Role Of GDPR Data Protection Officer

-GDPR has a reason behind introducing such a requirement for some organisation, that is the general spirit of GDPR data protection officer.
+GDPR has a reason behind introducing such a requirement for some organisations, that is the general spirit of GDPR data protection officers.
 For example, huge organisations must take data storing and collecting seriously.

 GDPR Article 38(3) and Article 29 Working Group has separate mentioned guidelines for DPOs, along with essential FAQs.
 ICO website has an excellent and understandable source of reference.